Topics of plans for the section "Knowledge"

 ESSAY

-"Cognition and life are inseparable" (L. Feichtvanger).
+“Knowledge and life are inseparable” (L. Feuchtwanger).

-"The truth is forgotten in disputes.
-Terminates the definition of the smartest "(L.N.
+“Truth is forgotten in disputes.
+The smartest one stops the argument ”(L.N.
 Tolstoy).

-Topic 3: spiritual culture.
+Topic 3: SPIRITUAL CULTURE.
 SPIRITUAL WORLD.

 Values

-Types of worldview: ordinary, religious, scientific
+Worldview types: ordinary, religious, scientific

 Part 1

-BUT)organization of pre-holiday trade
+A) organization of pre-holiday trade

-B)conducting a referendum on confidence in the president
+B) holding a referendum on confidence in the president

-D)writing adventure novel
+G) writing an adventure novel

-1) economical
+1) economic

 2) political